vinamrgrover/etl-video-proc/README.md

 That's all!
 You'll find all the generated data inside `downloads` directory.

-Here's the output for `tree` command:
+Here's the output for `tree` command (partial - for demonstration):

 ```shell
 .